What Is Salivary Gland Cancer?

 These types of cancer are typically not thought of as true salivary gland cancers, either because they start more often in other parts of the body, or because they start elsewhere and then grow into or spread to the salivary glands.

 Non-Hodgkin lymphoma: Most non-Hodgkin lymphomas start in lymph nodes.
 Rarely, these cancers start in immune system cells within the salivary glands.
 They behave and are treated differently from other types of cancers in the salivary glands.
 Most lymphomas that start in the salivary glands affect people with Sjogren (Sjögren) syndrome (a disorder that causes the immune system to attack salivary gland cells).
-For more information on lymphomas, see our document Non-Hodgkin Lymphoma.
+For more information on lymphomas, see Non-Hodgkin Lymphoma.

 Secondary salivary gland cancers: Cancers that start elsewhere and spread to the salivary glands are called secondary salivary gland cancers.
 These cancers are treated based on where the cancer started.